full control of your digital advertising. Try Free for 14 Days

 Don’t you dare to say that you never fall for an ad that seems to be customized right for you.
 This is how vertical advertising works — targeting specific keywords, users’ interests, and behaviors associated with the specific industry.

-Whether you are an ad agency that starts a media buying business and wants to choose a vertical specialization or the one that suddenly gets niche clients and demands specific traffic.
+Whether you are an ad agency that starts a media buying business and wants to choose a vertical specialization, or one that suddenly gets niche clients and demands specific traffic.
 It doesn’t matter.
 You’re in the right place to learn what a vertical in media is and how to apply that knowledge to your ad business strategy.

 In this article, we will shed some light on how to start a niche ad agency, the verticals basics, best practices and strategies for promotion, and what tools to use.